spmjs/yuan/README.md

 1. if server responses with a homepage address, client should hit the homepage.
 2. client should download the dependencies recursively until there is no dependency.
+3. client should not rely only on the dependencies given by the server.
-3. client should check the md5 value of the package, if it doesn't match, client should show a warnning.
+4. client should check the md5 value of the package, if it doesn't match, client should show a warnning.

 ### Upload